-How Long Do I Keep Medical Insurance Records?
+How Long Do You Need to Keep Medical Insurance Records?

-Although many organizations are converting to a more paperless environment, paper records remain a big part of business, particularly within the healthcare industry.
-When it comes to medical insurance records, copies are generated each time there is any activity on your account, and for many, that can mean a significant accumulation of paper over the course of time.
+Although many organizations are converting to a more paperless environment, physical records remain a big part of business, particularly within the health care industry.
+When it comes to medical insurance records, copies are generated each time there is any activity on your account, and for many, that can mean a significant accumulation of paper over time.

 The Importance of Record Keeping

 Keeping your medical insurance records for a specified time is vital for:

 - Health tracking: Although your electronic health records are available to physicians across multiple practices, in an effort to provide more streamlined health care, you may want to keep your own records on file to keep track of your health.

 - Fact-checking: Medical insurance records provide a reference point to detect billing errors and prevent fraud.

 - Tax purposes: If you qualify for a medical expense deduction, you’ll need to retain these documents as proof of your out-of-pocket expenses for medical treatment.